turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 If you decide to skip a lesson...
 * You should always read through the lesson on your own.
 If you can complete all of the activities in the lesson without help, you should feel confident skipping that lesson.
 We recommend doing this no later than the day before the lesson is scheduled.
 That way, if you realize that you need to attend the class, it's not too late!
 * You should be spending this time productively.
 It's not to your benefit to use this time as "off" time.
 You can use this time to pre-teach an upcoming lesson, review or update your notes, or work on anything in the [Extra Practice page](https://frontend.turing.edu/lessons/module-1/extra-practice.html).

+## Extra Mock Assessments
+We want to make sure you're prepared for the final assessment, so we've added a couple more touchpoints.
+You'll get the following 1:1 time with an instructor to help you prepare for the final assessment and get some targeted feedback
+- 1 Repeaters Only Mock Assesment in Week 3
+- The regular mid-module Mock Assessment
+- 1 Repeaters Only Mock Assessment in Week 4

 ## FAQs